neuromorphs/grill-srnn-pfc/README.md

 ## Introduction

+This project is born out of the [Telluride 2020 Neuromorphic Engineering Workshop](https://sites.google.com/view/telluride2020/home).
 Some of the contributors to this project are interested in building invasive brain computer interfaces (iBCIs) that are robust to non-stationarity in neuron-sampling space across sessions and robust to non-relevant stimulus processing of naturalistic stimuli.
 To build and test decoders with these properties of robustness, it is essential to have a model that can generate realistic neural data.
 In this project we aim to make such a model.

 This work is inspired by the work of Kim, Li & Sejnowski<sup id="a-KS-2019">[ 4, ](#f-KS-2019)</sup><sup id="a-KS-2020">[5](#f-KS-2020)</sup> which also models this same task and is evaluated against these same data.

 ## Getting Started

+The `notebooks` folder contains Jupyter notebooks to do different parts of the model building and analysis.
+Most of these notebooks should be able to run on Google Colab.
+Just click on the appropriate link in the table in `notebooks/README.md`.

+However, many of us want to work locally, especially as we are developing and testing, so we use the below instructions to setup our development environment.

 ### Python Environment

+* Install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+After miniconda is installed, open a new Terminal or "Anaconda Prompt".
+* Create a new conda environment: `conda create -n srnn_pfc python=3.7 --yes`
+* Activate the environment: `conda activate srnn_pfc` (sometimes `source activate srnn_pfc` on Linux/Mac)
+* Install the dependencies:
+    * `conda install numpy scipy jupyter matplotlib --yes`  # Note: we may eventually add more packages to this list.
+    * `pip install --upgrade nengo nengo-gui nbdev`  # Note: we may eventually add more packages to this list.
+* Activate nengo jupyter extension: `jupyter serverextension enable nengo_gui.jupyter`
+* Clone this repository: `git clone https://github.com/neuromorphs/grill-srnn-pfc.git && cd grill-srnn-pfc`
+* Install this repository's python package in-place: `pip install -e .`
+* Change to the `notebooks` folder and launch the server: `cd notebooks` `jupyter notebook`

+There are more instructions in the notebooks README.md

 ### Data